mrrezaie/muscleOptimizer/README.md

 # muscleOptimizer
 WIP

-Optimize muscle's Optimal Fiber Length and Tendon Slack Length as proposed by [Modenese et al. 2016](https://doi.org/10.1016/j.jbiomech.2015.11.006).
+Optimize muscle's Optimal Fiber Length and Tendon Slack Length as proposed by [Modenese et al. (2016)](https://doi.org/10.1016/j.jbiomech.2015.11.006).

-Compared to the [original script](https://github.com/modenaxe/MuscleParamOptimizer), the last three changes lead to significant improvements in computational efficiency:
+Compared to the [original script](https://github.com/modenaxe/MuscleParamOptimizer), some of these changes lead to significant improvements in computational efficiency:

 * The method of identifying joints spanned by muscles is improved; i.e., 3 values within each coordinate's range of motion (min, intermediate, and max) are tested to see if there are any changes in muscles' length with a threshold of 0.1 mm.
 This works for all models and muscles, e.g., trunk muscles.